lostdecade/manor/_posts/2013-04-01-play-treasure-geoff.md

 ---
 layout: post
-title: "Play our new game Treasure Geoff"
+title: "Play our new new game Treasure Geoff"
 author: matt
 ---